emirhan-uysal/UISpecification/UISpec.md

 ## 1. Introduction

-- **Purpose**: This UI specification is done for P.I Works technical assignment.
+- **Purpose**: This UI specification is done for P.I.
+Works technical assignment.

 ---